 We are proud to support this organization and the wonderful things they are working towards.
 If you would like to make a donation towards our team’s efforts of raising $15,000, visit our team page.
+Thanks to your generous support, Poyner Spruill was among the top five teams to donate to the 2022 Trailblaze Challenge.
 To learn more about the Make-A-Wish organization and the Trailblaze Challenge, visit their website.

-What started out as a desire to couple a service project with our Charlotte office’s 25th anniversary has grown into a long term relationship with Claire’s Army.
-In addition to our volunteer work with the annual pancake breakfast, we also volunteer at blood drives, Christmas programs, galas, and other Claire’s Army Events.
+What started out as a desire to couple a service project with our Charlotte office’s 25th anniversary has grown into a long term relationship with Claire’s Army through board and committee service and sponsorships.

 Poyner Spruill has been actively involved with Haven House for over 20 years.
 Our involvement began by providing meals to the kids in the Transition in Place program for Thanksgiving and holiday gifts for both the parents and kids.

 Nina Long is a current member of the board of directors for Haven House and has served in that role since 2010.
 She has served as board chair and is currently chair of the Development Committee.
 Many Poyner Spruill attorneys and legal professionals have been involved in supporting Haven House over the years, either by providing pro bono legal work or sitting on various committees.
 Nina helped start the now extremely successful Battle of the Bags event and the Law Firm Challenge which pits local firms against each other to raise money for the Haven House Annual Campaign.
 Attorney Stephanie Sanders played an active role as Haven House found and purchased their new home in 2021.